Marckkill/Marckkill/README.md

 # About
     Undergrad student in Electronics Engineering
-    Mostly interested in game development and embedded systems
+    Mostly interested in game development and embedded systems Member of: Pinguimbots robotics team and HidroSense research lab

 ## Languages
 	C, Python and JS
 	Portuguese, English and 日本語

-## Current Projects
+## Projects
-	Arduino Neptune | A learning platform for embedded system beginners HidroSens | An autonomous vehicle in partnership with the United States Navy Memento Mori | A Metroid Vania like video game to be released on Steam TBH
+	Arduino Neptune | A learning platform for embedded system beginners | DONE HidroBoat | An autonomous surfice vehicle in partnership with the United States Navy | ONGOING HidroQuad | A custom quad copter with a hyperspectral camera for water analysis | ONGOING
 ## 猫？
 	    /\_____/\
 	   /  o   o  \